TechnicalOutcast/technicaloutcast.github.io/_posts/2023-01-18-DOI-passwords-easily-cracked-by-OIG-in-test.md

 ![Figure 3 from the OIG report showing the breakdown of cracked passwords between office and bureau.](https://technicaloutcast.com/images/post-images/OIG-Report/table2.jpg)

-The types of passwords that were commonly reused across accounts present a serious problem.
+The types of passwords that were commonly reused across accounts (see image below) present a serious problem.
 Not only are they easily cracked and guessed, they belong to high-value assets.
 If these passwords were compromised, then the threat actor would have little problems leveraging the access granted to move about the network.

 ![Figure 5 from the OIG report showing the most reused passwords.](https://technicaloutcast.com/images/post-images/OIG-Report/table3.jpg)